 Know Before You Go

 During the observatory program, the staff will discuss the science behind what we see, as well as tell some of the ancient stories of star lore.
-We operate two large telescopes, one 25-inches in diameter and another 15-inches in diameter.
+We operate two large telescopes; one 25 inches in diameter and another 15 inches.
 We use laser pointers to show you the constellations, planets, points of interest in the Milky Way, and even satellites passing overhead.

 The program lasts about two hours.
 You are free to leave whenever you wish.